-The awardees will accept their award at the 2019 Australasian Viral Hepatitis Elimination Conference and the 2019 Australasian HIV&AIDS Conference where they will also deliver a 10-minute, unique oral presentation.
+The awardees accept their awards at the 2019 Australasian Viral Hepatitis Elimination Conference and the 2019 Australasian HIV&AIDS Conference where they also deliver a 10-minute, unique oral presentation.
 The awardees receive conference registration, funding for travel and accommodation to attend the conference if required and ASHM membership for a year.

 2018 Levinia Crooks Emerging Leader in Viral Hepatitis Award - Jennifer MacLachlan, Epidemiologist, WHO Collaborating Centre for Viral Hepatitis, The Doherty Institute.